BugaIulian/digital-music-service/README.md

 The Digital Music Service is a web application built using the Spring framework and Hibernate.
 It provides a platform for users to access and explore a vast catalog of songs, albums, and artists.
-The application integrates with external services such as SendGrid and Twilio for email notifications and SMS alerts when users purchase subscriptions.
+The application integrates with external services such as SendGrid and Twilio for email notifications and SMS alerts when users purchase subscriptions, Midjourney for single/album covers.
 Additionally, it leverages the Spotify API to gather metadata and information about each song and album.

 Features
 * User Registration and Authentication: Users can create accounts, log in, and manage their profiles.